lucentcosmos/SparkLogsAnalyzer/chapter1/total.md

 private static final AtomicLong runningMax = new AtomicLong(Long.MIN_VALUE);
 ```

-We call map on the Ac
+We call map on the AccessLogDStream to retrieve a contentSizeDStream.
 Now, we can just update the values for these static variables by calling
 foreachRDD on the contentSizeDstream:
 ```java